GraspIO/docs-developers-guide/Grammar/Features.md

 Features provide means to attach user-entered (or user-selected) information to elements created from the class. `Feature` is an abstract class in the system grammar that has two concrete subclasses:

 * `Attribute` represents simple and complex values stored by value.
 I.e. when a new attribute is added to an element, be it a primitive value or an instance of a class, its content is stored right there in the element.
-* `Reference` represents a reference to an element defined in some other place - in the same or other model.
-References can only point to complex elements, not primitive values.
+* `Reference` represents a reference to an element defined in some other place - in the same or another model.
+References can only point to elements, not primitive values.

 Attributes are used to put together the content of your model, to define new informational entities in it.
 References are used to avoid duplication.
 For example, you can define an element of class "Variable" in one place, and then put references to that variable in all expression elements that use it.